-Update: This article was written in 2013; many of the major carriers’ plans have changed since then.
-The basic takeaway is still the same though – family plans are the way to go if you want to save big money (and you don’t necessarily have to be in the same family). – Brian
+While many of the major carriers’ plans have changed since I wrote this in 2013, the basic takeaway is still the same – family plans are the way to go if you want to save big money and stay with a major carrier (and you don’t necessarily have to be in the same family).

-Note that Straight Talk from Walmart offers the iPhone 5 and Galaxy SIII (but not the S4) for $45 per month.
+Straight Talk from Walmart offers the previous-generation Samsung and Apple phones for $45 per month.
 But, they have some other caveats, like roaming charges and limited coverage area for Android phones.
 So, they are not exactly in the same class as the big four, but they offer dramatic savings (basically 50% off if you have your own phone), so they might be worth checking out.

-Let’s start comparing cell phone plans.
-I went through and compared prices from the “Big Four” cell carriers for a single-person plan.
+For those who want to stay with the “big four”, I went through and compared prices from the major cell carriers (Sprint, Verizon, T-Mobile, AT&T) for a single-person plan.
 Each plan was slightly different, but for the most part they offered unlimited everything (with some caveats).
 Here are the monthly costs as of June 2013, not including taxes and fees:

-You might be wondering why there are two columns for T-Mobile.
-Well, they just announced “contract-free” pricing, which means that after you pay off your phone, your monthly cell phone bill goes down.
-Imagine that!
+There are two columns for T-Mobile because they have “contract-free” pricing, which means that after you pay off your phone, your monthly cell phone bill goes down.
 So, the first T-Mobile bar is the cost while you are paying off your phone.
 The second bar is the cost after you pay it off.
 (You can pay it off by paying $20/month for two years or all at once).

 So, right off the bat, if you’re at Verizon, AT&T or Sprint, you can save at least $10/month by switching to T-Mobile.
 Then, after your phone is paid off, you save much more ($20 to $40/month!)

 Here are the caveats though.
-T-Mobile’s coverage is not as good as Verizon’s or AT&T’s.
-If you live in a big city, T-Mobile’s coverage should be OK.
-If you live in a questionable remote area, check with your friends about their coverage.
+T-Mobile’s coverage is decent, but quite not as good as Verizon’s or AT&T’s.
+If you live in a big city, T-Mobile’s coverage will be fine.
+If you live in a remote area, check with your friends about their coverage.
 One mitigating factor: if you get a modern Android phone on T-Mobile, you might be able to use Wi-Fi to make and receive normal phone calls, so if you have a Wi-Fi network at home or at work, you don’t need to worry about coverage in those locations.
 Check your home Wi-Fi speed.
 If your download and upload speeds are above 0.25MBPS with Max Pause less than 10ms and Quality of Service greater than 85%, you should be able to use Wi-Fi calling using your Wi-Fi.

 Second, your current phone might not be compatible with T-Mobile’s network.
 If you wanted to get the plan pricing that doesn’t include the cost of a new phone, make sure your phone is compatible with their network first.
 For example, Verizon iPhones won’t work on T-Mobile.